Adkd99/Three-mini-FP-Controller-demo/README.md

 # Three-mini-FP-Controller-demo
-A advanced first person controller based on three.js
+A tiny and advanced first person controller based on three.js